PrivaLog: a privacy-aware logic programming language: Introduction

 MPC applications are typically written in imperative languages~\cite{DBLP:conf/ecoop/BogdanovLR14, liu2015oblivm, fairplaymp, oblivc, picco, aby, DBLP:conf/pldi/NielsenS07} or functional languages~\cite{DBLP:conf/csfw/Mitchell0SZ12, wysteria, DBLP:conf/sp/LiuHSKH14}.
 A privacy-preserving programming language based on Datalog has been proposed in~\cite{lpsec1}.
 That short paper describes a general framework for transforming a Datalog program (with certain constraints) to a privacy-preserving application.
 In particular, it outputs a program that can be run on Sharemind~\cite{bogdanov2008sharemind} framework.

-Sharemind is one if numerous frameworks that support deployments of MPC using special API call interfaces~\cite{archer2018keys}.
+Sharemind is one of numerous frameworks that support deployments of MPC using special API call interfaces~\cite{archer2018keys}.
 The main protocol set~\cite{DBLP:journals/ijisec/BogdanovNTW12} of Sharemind is based on secret-sharing among three parties.
-The client who makes a query to secret-shared database and receives the output can be a separate entity.
+The client who makes a query to a private database and receives the output can be a separate entity.
 Sharemind has numerous subprotocols available for use, e.g. oblivious shuffle~\cite{Laur:2011:ROD:2051002.2051027}.
-In this work, we do not invent yet another MPC platform, but provide a LP programming interface for Sharemind.
-In~\cite{lpsec1}, the source logic program is translated to SecreC language~\cite{DBLP:conf/ecoop/BogdanovLR14}.
-SecreC is an imperative language that has already implemented type derivations and security measures which allows to significantly simplify security proofs.
+In this work, we do not invent yet another MPC platform, but provide a translator from a logic program to a Sharemind application.
+Our work is based on~\cite{lpsec1}, where the source logic program is translated to SecreC language~\cite{DBLP:conf/ecoop/BogdanovLR14}.
+SecreC is an imperative language with privacy type inference, which does not allow accidental private data leakage.

-\paragraph{Contribution of this paper.}
+\paragraph{Contribution of this paper}

 In this work, we extend and deepen the framework proposed in~\cite{lpsec1}.
-In particular, we do the following. \begin{itemize} \item Extend the supported syntax with aggregation functions, and relax some limitations on the input program. \item Provide a formal description of the full transformation, accompanied with correctness and security proofs. \item Implement the translator and evaluate its performance. \end{itemize} The translator is available for public use in a GitHub repository, and it is compatible with both the licensed Sharemind, as well as freely available Sharemind Emulator that does not require a license.
+In particular, we do the following. \begin{itemize} \item Describe full end-to-end transformation from the source Datalog program to SecreC program. \item Introduce some optimizations. \item Implement the translator and evaluate its performance. \end{itemize} The translator is available for public use in a GitHub repository, and it is compatible with both the licensed Sharemind, as well as freely available Sharemind Emulator that does not require a license.